reactioncommerce/reaction-docs/developer/themes/themes.md

 # Themes
 The default Reaction theme (core-theme) uses [Bootstrap 3](https://getbootstrap.com/css/#less) and the [Less](https://lesscss.org) preprocessor to build the theme.

-## Customizing Themes
-**To add or override custom styles:**

-In **client/themes** you can create your own theme directory and `.less` files:
+## Creating Your Own Theme

+### Step 1: Let's start with a template

+Make a copy of the folder `packages/my-custom-theme-template` and call it `my-custom-theme`.

+Your packages directory should now look like the following:
 ```
-mkdir -p client/themes/custom
-touch client/themes/custom.less
+reaction
+  packages
+    my-custom-theme
+    my-custom-theme-template
 ```

-**NOTE**
-Meteor's standard load order applies to theme files not loaded from a custom package.
-Read more on this at the official [meteor documentation](http://docs.meteor.com/#/full/structuringyourapp).

-## Creating Reusable Theme Packages (Recommended)

-### Step 1
-copy `packages/my-custom-theme-template` to `packages/my-custom-theme`, rename the folder to what ever you want

-### Step 2
+#### Step 1.1

-open `packages/my-custom-theme/package.js` and modify package name summary as needed.
-An example of `package.js` included below.
+Open `packages/my-custom-theme/package.js` and change `my:custom-theme-template` to your `my:custom-theme`.
+Save the file.

+The top of your `package.js` file should look like the following:
 ```
 Package.describe({
+  // Name of your package
   name: "my:custom-theme",

+  // Brief summary or title of your package
   summary: "My Custom Theme",

+  // Version number of your theme package
   version: "0.1.0"
 });

-Package.onUse(function (api) {
-  // Works with meteor 1.2 and above
-  api.versionsFrom("METEOR@1.2");

-  // Use your favorite preprocessor
-  api.use("less");
-  // api.use("stylus");

-  // Include core theme to get its base styles
-  // (Optional, but recommended for a starting point)
-  api.use("reactioncommerce:core-theme@2.0.0");

-  // Add files what will be imported into your theme.less file
-  api.addFiles([
-    "/path/to/file.less"
-  ], "client", {isImport: true});

-  // Add top level .less files
-  // These will be processed by your included preprocessors (less, styles, or sass)
-  api.addFiles([
-    "theme.less"
-  ], "client");
-});
+....
+Rest of file omitted for brevity.
 ```

-### Step4
+### Step 2: Enable your new theme

-open `.meteor/packages` and modify the following line at the bottom of the file.
+Open `.meteor/packages` and look for the following near the bottom of the file.

 ```
 # Themes